-- Hormonal acne in adults, acne that occurs or persists after the age of 25, is more common in women and largely associated with fluctuations in hormone levels.
+- Acne that occurs or persists after the age of 25 is more common in women and largely associated with fluctuations in hormone levels.

 - Adult acne may have other causes in addition to hormone fluctuations, with the most common being stress, diet, and family history.

-- There are a number of over-the-counter and prescription medications used to treat hormonal acne, including oral contraceptives, topical retinoids, and oral or topical antibiotics.
+- There are a number of over-the-counter and prescription medications used to treat these breakouts, including oral contraceptives, topical retinoids, and oral or topical antibiotics.

-- Alternative treatments for hormonal acne include chemical peels, microdermabrasion, topical tea tree oil, and changes in diet.
+- Alternative hormonal acne treatments include chemical peels, microdermabrasion, topical tea tree oil, and changes in diet.

 According to the American Academy of Dermatology (AAD), acne is the most common skin condition in the United States.
 Acne blemishes or lesions come in a variety of shapes and sizes, including: